1976 24 Hours of Le Mans: Entries

 The rise of the privateer car-builder continued.
 Alain de Cadenet, with his regular co-driver Chris Craft, returned with a slightly modified version of his Lola T380, now capable of 320 kp/h (200 mph).
 This year was the production debut for another man passionate to win the race in a car of his own design: Le Mans local Jean Rondeau’s team was the first to build a car to the ACO's new GTP specification.
 Financed by Charles James of French home-furnishings company Inaltéra, the car had the proven Cosworth DFV V8 engine and Hewland gearbox.
 A team of notables was brought in to run the cars: Vic Elford was team manager, with Henri Pescarolo/Jean-Pierre Beltoise in the lead car and Jean-Pierre Jaussaud/Christine Beckers with Rondeau himself in the second car.
 Peugeot designer Gérard Welter and engineer Michel Meunier had started making their own racing cars under the name WM.
 They designed the P76 for the new GTP formula, using the Peugeot 2.7-litre V6 PRV engine.
 In patriotic red-white-blue, they had French drivers Claude Ballot-Léna, Guy Chasseuil and Xavier Mathiot.
 The final GTP entry was a return of Lancia after 23 years.
-The Lancia Stratos, homologated in Group 4, was a successful rally-car for the works team, and was being adapted to the Group 5 regulations by designer Gian Paolo Dallara and ex-Ferrari racer and engineer Mike Parkes.
+The Lancia Stratos, homologated in Group 4, was a successful rally-car for the works team, and was being adapted to the Group 5 regulations by designer Giampaolo Dallara and ex-Ferrari racer and engineer Mike Parkes.
 A privateer entry of French rally drivers Robert Neyret and Bernard Darniche added a KKK-turbo to the 2.4-litre Ferrari V6 and modified the bodywork and suspension.
 Driver were the female pairing of Lella Lombardi and Christine Dacremont.

 Kremer Racing was one of the strong customer Porsche teams and the first to get the new 935.
 Under their own modification, what became known as the 935K-1 retained more of the look of the original 911 RSR.
 Team driver Hans Heyer teamed up with Mexicans Juan Carlos Bolaños, Eduardo Negrete and American Billy Sprowls.
 Porsche also supplied the RSR 2.1-litre turbo engine to customers to retrofit into their 908 prototypes to keep them competitive.
 Reinhold Joest and Egon Evertz both entered their uprated cars.

 The under-2000 class was essentially a battle between Lola and Chevron.
 The cars were designed to fit a variety of powerplants, with most teams settling on either the British Cosworth FVC or French ROC engines.
 A solid entry of nine cars was accepted that also included two from the Société ROC and cars from small manufacturers Jörg Obermoser (Toj) and Charles Graemiger (Cheetah).